forflo/gCodeMusic/README.md

 - The operators `:+` and `:|` are used to chain `OneNote`, `TwoNote` and `ThreeNote` functions together.
 The effects of both operators are exactly equivalent and thus they can be used interchangeably.
-Despite this fact, however, there is a reason that is providing the means to syntactically show where a bar line occurs.
-The bar line, of course, is represented as `:|`
+Despite this fact, however, `:|` should be used toshow where a bar line occurs and `:+` is intended to delimit individual notes.

 - `<Note>` is one literal name from the following set `{` `C`,  `CIS`,  `D`,  `DIS`,